Doorlabs-dev/starkstake_/readme.md

 # starkstake_

 starkstake_ is a liquid staking protocol built on Starknet.
-It enables users to stake STRK tokens and receive liquid staking tokens (stSTRK) in return.
+It enables users to stake STRK tokens and receive liquid staking tokens (staked_strk_token) in return.
 These tokens can be traded, used in DeFi, or redeemed for the underlying STRK tokens after a withdrawal request.

 ## Project Structure